cndtuna/Album-covers-downloader/README.md

 Download your favourite album covers using Deezer's api

 Only works with Deezer for the time being
 ## Requirements
+Python (duh)

-Install requests on your system:
+Install requests library on your system:
 ```
 pip install requests
 ```